Applicita/Orleans.Multiservice/README.md

 - of microservices before they are needed (if ever)
 - of refactoring when the time has come to move one or more logical services to a separate microservice

-TODO
-observig single teams with many microservices - often not needed This pattern originated from the  The insights about This pattern was developed from insigth Conway's law!

 ## What it is
 Orleans.Multiservice consists of:
 - An example application that demonstrates the pattern in 2 stages of the application's life cycle: